CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-datarequest.md

 # Retrieving data based on an email address

-Since SMTPeter stores a lot of data, it may be useful to get all the information that we have for a specific email address.
-Since collecting all the data for a specific email address may take some time, getting the data is split into two parts.
-In the first part you can post a data request to us to retrieve the data for an email address.
-For the second part you can make a GET request to check if the data are available.
-These requests are discussed below.
+SMTPeter stores data about email addresses that you can retrieve with two API calls.
+Since collecting all the data for a specific email address may take some time the data retrieval process is split into two steps.
+First you will have to use a POST request to make the request for the data.
+The second call is a GET request to see if the data is available and return it if possible.
+We will explain the steps in this article.

 ## Creating an email data request